Particular/docs.particular.net/nservicebus/upgrades/5to6-moving-away-from-ibus.md

 ## Reasons for deprecating IBus

 The `IBus` interface contained numerous methods and properties.
 However, not all of them are valid in all scenarios where an instance of `IBus` was exposed and this can lead to confusion.
-For example, the methods `Reply` and `ForwardCurrentMessageTo` are always available on the `IBus` interface, but they are only relevant to use it in the context of handling an incoming message.
+For example, the methods `Reply` and `ForwardCurrentMessageTo` are always available on the `IBus` interface, but they are only relevant in the context of handling an incoming message.
 Using them in other scenarios will throw an exception.

-For users who are new to the NServiceBus API, the fact that `IBus` was available in message handlers using Dependency Injection wasn't obvious, especially when trying to send or publish messages from inside message handlers.
-Rather than using dependency injection, a `IMessageHandlerContext` parameter is now available in all the message handlers.
-This parameter will expose all of the appropriate actions to the message handler.
+For users new to the NServiceBus API, the fact that `IBus` was available in message handlers using Dependency Injection wasn't obvious, especially when trying to send or publish messages from inside message handlers.
+Rather than using dependency injection, an `IMessageHandlerContext` parameter is now available in all the message handlers.
+This parameter exposes all of the appropriate actions to the message handler.
 Methods that aren't applicable will not be available making the API simpler.

 All of the previous `Bus` methods now available via the `IMessageHandlerContext` parameter in the message handlers and the methods in the `IMessageSession` interface available when the endpoint is started are fully async.
 However, the original method names are retained rather than adding the [async suffix](/nservicebus/upgrades/5to6-async-suffix.md) to make the upgrade easier.